 specifications.
 The product was then produced in bulk, packaged and

 shipped out to the large high-street retailers.
 Melvin, Rufus and the

 Developing a product for your business isn’t a small undertaking… but it can be very rewarding if you do it right!
 This post has been written to share useful experiences for creating a product.
 In order to create a product, you should consider certain key aspects of its design.

 So, how to make a product for your business :

 Would the market want your product? can you find out?

 How much will it cost to create the product?

 How will you market the product?

-Where will you to make your the product.
+Where will you make your product?

-Time frame for product design
+Timeframe for product design